 Infinite scroll seems like a good way to avoid clicks and could work well for the mobile version of your site.
 But pagination allows a greater sense of control, and page numbers help prospects retain an idea of where the product was, so they can navigate back to something they liked.

-Most big brands prefer pagination.
-And so, all in all, infinite scroll should be avoided.
+Most big brands, like Amazon, Etsy, Pinterest and Netflix, prefer pagination.
+So, infinite scroll should be avoided.

 Internal links convey context to search engines through page relevance, link intent, anchor text, and the content around the link.
 Internal links also pass link equity — aka PageRank — to important, high-converting pages on your website.